ptwiddle/MAS341-Graph-Theory/notes.md

 This page contains links to the lecture notes for the course.

-[Lecture notes from a previous year.](../OldLectureNotes.pdf) These are a slightly skeletal, and may not match *exactly* with what we cover, but they won't be too far off and may be useful.
+[Lecture notes from a previous year.](../OldLectureNotes.pdf) These are a bit skeletal, and do not match *exactly* what we cover, but they're very close and you may find them useful.

 Each day of lecture will have its own page.
-This will contain brief notes on the material covered, links to any slides I used and to other resources, and practice and challenge problems.
+This will contain brief notes on the material covered and links to any slides I used in lecture.

 Each lecture will have have a comment thread to ask questions and further discuss the material.